LC2024/LC2024.github.io/local_info/index.md

 - **by air:**
   The airport closest to Gothenburg is [Landvetter airport (GOT)](https://www.swedavia.com/landvetter/).
-We recommend using the shuttle service operated by the vy bus company between the airport and the city center of Gothenburg.
+We recommend using the shuttle service operated by the Vy bus company between the airport and the city center of Gothenburg.
 Tickets can be purchased [online]((https://www.flygbussarna.se/en/landvetter)) and in person at machines at the airport and at some bus stops.
 Note that a round-trip ticket